Lesa's course directory

 U Iowa Virtual Desktop Software

-For help getting started using the Virtual Desktop, SAS, STATA, or R, please see the videos and handouts posted 2/7/22 in this previous class
+For help getting started using the Virtual Desktop, STATA, or R, please see the videos and handouts posted 9/16/24 in this class

 - SAS PROC MIXED Online Manual